Find out what delivering public services means and if you can get funding from public sector organisations.

 The amount of social prescribing happening is different in different areas.
 It isn’t yet a quick and easy way to get activities funded across the country.
 It is growing in importance in health care.
 It’s useful to stay up to date with it if your projects and activities improve people's mental or physical health.

-My Funding Central is a new database of grant funding and social investment sources.
-This service is available to organisations with an annual income below £1m and is free for organisations under £30k.
+My Funding Central is a database of grant funding and social investment sources and is available to organisations with an annual income below £1m

 Our latest blog posts on funding